 In an acute injury setting or when severe pain is present, Physiotherapists can also provide hands-on treatment, including massage, dry needling and trigger point therapy to reduce pain and help get you moving again.

 Physiotherapists have the knowledge and experience to guide you through your rehabilitation in a structured, progressive manner to ensure you have the capacity to meet the demands of your chosen activity or sport.

 Alternatively, physiotherapists can help with injury prevention to assist individuals to remain active, healthy and optimise participation in everyday activities or sport.

 Knee rehab depends on the needs and goals of the individual.
 Typically, they include strength exercises to the quads, hamstrings, calves and gluteal muscles.
 Later stage exercises include power and plyometric exercises.

 How serious is my knee pain?

 Pain is a subjective measure and will vary for each individual depending on the severity and mechanism of the injury.
-With chronic pain in particular, it can also be influenced by other factors including beliefs, stress, sleep, work satisfaction, self efficacy and confidence with movement just to name a few.
+Chronic pain, in particular, can also be influenced by other factors including beliefs, stress, sleep, work satisfaction, self-efficacy and confidence with movement just to name a few.